Maybe Accepting Guests

 I am not really a music person.
 I discovered recently that the music I like actually belongs to a genre called Indie Folk.

 But I am a book person.
 After moving around for studies with only a bare necessity of books, I finally settle down for a longer than a year which means some books are allowed to come with me.
 Among those, all the books from David Mitchell and Jasper Fforde, my Jamie-books (otherwise known as Outlander series), the obligatory Jane Eyre, some historical novels, everything mostly British.
-My husband has just started to convince me that there is some German literature worth reading, but so far, my book shelf is mainly British.
+My boyfriend has just started to convince me that there is some German literature worth reading.

 One Amazing Thing I’ve Done